ropensci/gendercoder/README.md

 #>
 #> This package attempts to remove typos from free text gender data
 #> The defaults that we used are specific to our context and your data may be
-#> different.We offer two categorisations, board and narrow both are opinionated
+#> different.
+We offer two categorisations, board and narrow both are opinionated
-#> about how gender descriptors collapse into categories as these are cultrally
+#> about how gender descriptors collapse into categories as these are culturally
-#> specific they may not be suitiable for your data.
+#> specific they may not be suitable for your data.
 In particularly the narrow
 #> setting makes opinionated choices about some responses that we want to
 #> acknowledge are potentially problematic.
 #>       In particular,